lewagon/dotfiles/04-Front-End/README.md

 It's normal to struggle a bit with Middleman.
 The good news is: Rails frontend will be very similar to Middleman.
 So it's a very good investment to work hard on it!

 Then, instead of the live-code it's Pitch Night!
 You will have 5 minutes to pitch your idea in front of the class.
-[Here's a link](https://kitt.lewagon.com/camps/93/challenges?path=04-Front-End/03-Bootstrap/06-Pitch-Preparation) if you want a head-start on preparing.
+Have a look at `Front-End/Bootstrap/Pitch-Preparation` if you want a head-start on preparing.

 ## `05 Javascript & the DOM`